Cobalt’s playbook for revenue alignment

 • Cobalt tracks current and previous customers (churned accounts) that moved to new jobs.

-• If the new company meets Cobalt’s ICP, UserGems alerts the BDR and sets off a sales sequence by Salesloft, depending on the customer type.
+• If the new company meets Cobalt’s ICP, UserGems alerts the BDR and triggers a Salesloft sequence based on the customer type.

 Here’s a sample email you can use: